- WOMEN IN SAFE HOMES FUND

 Why the need for the fund?

-Women’s Homelessness is often rooted in sexual trauma and domestic violence.
+Women’s homelessness is often rooted in sexual trauma and domestic violence.
 Experiences of homelessness differ for men and women, requiring a gendered approach and a bespoke solution for housing and support.

 - 60% of all homeless adults in England are women.